 There are no additional required items for applicants to the College of Arts and Science.

 The Peabody College of Education and Human Development regularly ranks among the top graduate schools of education in the United States.
 Peabody excels in preparing students for classroom teaching, research, service, and many other fields.
 If you apply to Peabody College, you must specify your major.
 Your fit for your intended major and the space we have available in that major will factor heavily into our decision.
 Students seeking a second bachelor’s degree are not eligible to apply to Peabody College.

 There are no additional required items for applicants to Peabody College.

 The Vanderbilt University School of Engineering proudly educates students who change the world and make it a better place through technology.
 While you are not admitted to a specific major in the School of Engineering, a strong background in science and math (specifically college-level courses in Physics, Calculus, and Chemistry) is critical for competitive applicants.
 The School of Engineering expects admitted transfer students to have completed physics, calculus, and chemistry at the time of admission (or be currently completing).
 Students seeking a second bachelor’s degree may apply to the School of Engineering, but it is encouraged that you speak with the Engineering Dean’s office to determine your best academic plan – and if a second undergraduate degree is the most appropriate route.

 There are no additional required items for applicants to the School of Engineering.

 Blair School of Music

-The Blair School of Music offers conservatory level training in a strong liberal arts environment.
+The Blair School of Music offers world-class music training in a strong liberal arts environment.
 Vanderbilt has the only music school in the top twenty-ranked universities whose music school is solely for undergraduates, and Blair students enjoy a 4:1 student-to-faculty ratio and 5:1 student-to-practice-room ratio.